PoCInnovation/Workshops/software/13.Rust/README.md

 You must now display the sequence of Fibonacci from the number of starts to the maximum value.

-Here is a small example of the beginning of the Fibonacci sequence :
+Here is a small example of the beginning of the Fibonacci sequence:

 ```shell
 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ...